How to open a bank account in the US from Australia [2026]

 Which account is best in the US for foreigners?

-In this case, you might be better off looking at specialist financial technology companies.
-These tend to be cheaper and more flexible than banks, although the availability of accounts, and the features on offer may vary based on where in the world you are based.
+In this case, you might be better off looking at specialist money services providers.
+These tend to be more cost-effective and flexible than banks, depending on the provider, although the availability of accounts, and the features on offer may vary based on where in the world you are based.

 Let’s take a look at a few examples:

-If you don’t have a valid US proof of address document you may be better off with an online specialist provider.
-Specialists often provide more flexible multi-currency accounts which are cheaper and easier to open.
+If you don’t have a valid US proof of address available, you may be better off with an online specialist provider.
+Specialists often provide flexible multi-currency accounts which can be more cost-effective and easier to open, depending on your circumstances and the provider’s requirements.

 Wise